Helmet jellyfish: Distribution

-The helmet jelly is found in nearly every ocean of the world, as well as in the Norwegian fjords and in the Mediterranean Sea.
-The only ocean they are not known to inhabit is the Arctic Ocean.
+The helmet jellyfish is found in nearly every ocean of the world, as well as in the Norwegian fjords and in the Mediterranean Sea.
+The only ocean they are not known to inhabit is the Arctic Ocean, despite being found commonly in fjords located within Lurefjorden and western Spitsbergen, Norway.
 They can also be found in the Iceland and Greenland Seas.
 Additionally, there has been an increase in their population throughout the northern Barents Sea in recent years.
-The helmet jellyfish has also been found commonly in Arctic fjords that are located within Lurefjorden and western Spitsbergen, Norway.
 Their distribution throughout these different locations are greatly influenced by the depths of water, abundance of food sources, and preferred light intensities.
-Their distribution can also be affected by physical conditions.
-They have been observed to position themselves further from the surface of the water if there are harsh weather conditions or to avoid too much sunlight.
-Their distribution can also be affected by water temperature.
+Their distribution can also be affected by physical conditions, and they have been observed to position themselves further from the surface of the water if there are harsh weather conditions or to avoid too much sunlight.

+Their distribution can be affected by water temperature.
 The vast majority of helmet jellyfish live in temperatures ranging from 4 - 11°C but they are able to survive in water temperatures reaching up to nearly 20°C.